-mated.
+To compute the disturbance source (i.e. forces) that induced the measured vibrations in Section 2.4.3.1, the transfer function from the disturbance sources to the stage vibration (i.e. the "sensitivity to disturbances") needs to be estimated.
 This is achieved using the multi-body model presented in Section 2.4.2.
 The obtained transfer functions are shown in Figure 2.95.

-2.4.3.3 Obtained Disturbance Sources
+2.4.3.3 Obtained disturbance sources

-From the measured effect of disturbances in Section 2.4.3.1 and the sensitivity to disturbances extracted from the multi-body model in Section 2.4.3.2, the power spectral density of the disturbance sources (i.e. forces applied in the stage's joint) can be estimated.
+From the measured effect of disturbances in Section 2.4.3.1 and the sensitivity to disturbances extracted from the multibody model in Section 2.4.3.2, the power spectral density of the disturbance sources (i.e. forces applied in the stage's joint) can be estimated.
 The obtained power spectral density of the disturbances are shown in Figure 2.96.

 The disturbances are characterized by their power spectral densities, as shown in Figure 2.96.
 However, to perform time domain simulations, disturbances must be represented by a time domain signal.
-To generate stochastic time-domain signals with a specific power spectral density, the discrete inverse Fourier transform is used, as explained in [112, chap.
+To generate stochastic time-domain signals with a specific power spectral density, the discrete inverse Fourier transform is used, as explained in [109, chap.
 12.11].
 Examples of the obtained time-domain disturbance signals are shown in Figure 2.97.